 Costs to repair pipes underground range between $600 and $5,000.
 A plumber uses a camera with a flexible cable to find out the problem with the pipes if other methods aren’t working.
 The most common reason for underground pipes to burst is corrosion or a shift with the soil.
 However, clogged or cracked pipes may also be the reason.
 Another issue could be a tree’s roots putting pressure on the underground pipes, in which case the cost to remove the tree to fix the pipe adds to the cost of the repair.

 Labor costs vary depending on the area you live in and the type of plumbing company you choose.
 Of the $500, around $300 to $400 is labor, with the remaining costs going to materials.
-The average cost of a plumber per hour ranges from $45 to $200, depending on location.
+The average plumber cost to repair burst pipe ranges from $45 to $200 per hour, depending on location.
 Some companies charge flat rates for certain services.
 For example, thawing frozen pipes may cost a flat rate of $100, while some plumbers charge around $400 to make a basic repair.

 A pipe can burst for several reasons.
 One of the most common reasons that pipes burst is due to frozen pipes.
 When water freezes, it expands very quickly, which stresses the pipe material.
 The pipe may crack immediately or weaken and burst later.
 When the water thaws, it pours from the crack in the pipe.
 Another common reason for pipes to burst is because they are old.
 Some materials simply weaken with age.